Self Contrastive Learning for Session-based Recommendation: Introduction

 To answer \ref{Q3}, we carry out an ablation study to evaluate the necessity of sophisticated CL objectives employed in prior works (\cref{sec:really_matter}).
 Our experiment reveals that \scl is capable of attaining the comparable model performance on its own, suggesting the advance of \scl and the redundant use of existing heavy and sophisticated CL objectives.

-Given that the computational complexity of \scl is of the quadratic order with respect to the number of item candidates (\ref{Q4}), we further study the impact of selecting the $k$-nearest item representations on the model performance (\cref{sec:computation_cost}).
+To understand the computational efficiency (\ref{Q4}), we further study the impact of selecting the $k$-nearest item representations in \scl on the model performance (\cref{sec:computation_cost}).
 Our results show that \scl generally benefits from contrasting to more item representations.
-However, it can still achieve state-of-the-art performance even just using a value of $k$ equal to 2, indicating that \scl can be implemented with a low computational cost.
+However, it can still achieve SOTA performance even just using a value of $k$ equal to 2, indicating that \scl can be implemented with a low computational cost.